apache/royale-asjs/examples/blog/BE0011_Loading_Github_external_data_through_HTTPService/README.txt

 DESCRIPTION

-Customization through the Royale API
+Loading Github external data through HTTPService

-Learn how to use the powerful Royale APIs to get access to internals and customize to your needs in a Royale application.
+Learn how to use the HTTPService to load external data from a server.
+In this case we load the source code of this example using the Github API in a Royale panel to browse it.

 Source code of the code exposed in the following Apache Royale Blog Example post: